Libyan Desert Glass

 Libyan Desert Glass is found scattered over an area of hundreds of square kilometers in the Libyan Desert.
 The largest piece ever found was over 2 kilograms in weight.
 LDG is thought to have formed about 29 million years ago, but its exact origin is still a mystery.
 Some scientists believe that it was formed by a single, large meteorite impact, while others believe that it was formed by a series of smaller impacts.

-Libyan Desert Glass Formation
+How is Libyan Desert Glass formed?

 The origin of Libyan Desert Glass is still a mystery, but most scientists believe that it was formed by a meteorite impact.
 This is supported by the fact that the glass is nearly pure silica, which requires extremely high temperatures to form.
 Additionally, the glass contains high levels of nickel and iron, which are common elements in meteorites.
 The impact generated tremendous heat and pressure, which melted the desert sand and rock, forming the glass.
 The glass is nearly pure silica, which requires temperatures above 1,600 °C to form – hotter than any igneous rock on Earth.